mikebway/hugo-site/content/post/a-passing-presence.md

 >
 > ~ Ian Jeffrey, [How to Read a Photograph](https://www.amazon.com/How-Read-Photograph-Lessons-Photographers/dp/0810972972)

-> And this, too, shall pass away.
+>"And this, too, shall pass away."
+How much it expresses!
+How chastening in the hour of pride!
+How consoling in the depths of affliction!
+"And this, too, shall pass away."
 >
 > ~ Abraham Lincoln, _The Milwaukee Speach_

-The petroglyphs and worn paths in the rock mesa of Tsankawi, New Mexico, deny the permanence of New York City, of the art in our museums, the significance of our busy lives.
+Carved and worn into the rocks of Tsankawi, New Mexico, the petroglyphs and paths made by a people lost to history ask questions about the permanence of New York City and of the art in our museums.
+We, and the photographs that we make, are but a passing presence.

+{{< gallery >}}

+---
+{{< footnote >}}
-The images here are a selection taken from a book that can be downloaded as a [PDF file](/books/A-Passing-Presence.pdf).
+The images here are a selection taken from a book, *A Passing Presence*, that can be downloaded as a [PDF file](/books/A-Passing-Presence.pdf).
+If you do download the book, note that it was designed to be viewed two pages at a time, with the left page speaking to the right page and vice versa.
+Adobe Acrobat, and other sophisticated PDF viewers, can be configured to display two pages side-by-side;
+if you have the screen space to do this, it will provide something close to the intended conversations between the images.
+{{< /footnote >}}